TheZong/Game-Hacking/README.md

-# Game Hacking & cracking
+# Game Hacking & Cracking

 I made a GitHub repo for multiple websites and tools that will help you, because bookmarks get annoying after a while.